jaruchi/TicTacToe/README.md

 ```
 Iterate the const array defined for 8 winning conditions
   for every index
-      get the values for those indexes in the gameBoard
+      get the positions from winningConditions array for those indexes in the gameBoard
       check if all are Equal
       if yes return true
       else return false